sijeo-philip/ROS2-Raspberry-PI-Vision-Bot/README.md

-# ROS2-Raspberry-PI-Vision-Bot
+# ROS2- Intelligent Vision Robot
-This repository is based on Raspberry Pi
+This repository is based on Raspberry Pi and contains some good projects.

+## Nodes
+1. Publisher
+2. Subscriber